Yu Shi

 Subfield

-Late imperial and modern China; global capitalism; East Asian media history; popular culture; urban history; gender studies; critical theories.
+Late imperial and modern China; global capitalism; East Asian media history; popular culture; urban history; gender studies; material cultures, critical theories.

 Publications